365 Days to the Wedding: Manga

 On February 8, 2023, Seven Seas Entertainment announced that they licensed the manga.

-Volume list
+Volumes

 Drama

-In July 2022, it was announced that the manga would receive a television drama adaptation.
+In July 2022, it was announced that the manga would receive a drama adaptation.
 The drama stars Wakana Aoi and Kanta Sato as the two lead characters, and was directed by Ryō Miyawaki and Hitomi Kitagawa, with scripts by Keiko Kaname and Akahiko Takaishi and music composed by Ryo Yoshimata.
-The ten-episode series premiered on October 7, 2022, on Amazon Prime Video in Japan and select territories, under the title "Map for The Wedding".
+The ten-episode series premiered on October 7, 2022, on Amazon Prime Video in Japan and select territories, and released in English under the title Map for the Wedding.
+Aimer performed the theme song "Ivy Ivy Ivy".

+Anime

+In April 2023, it was announced that the manga would receive an anime adaptation, which was later revealed to be a television series produced by Ashi Productions and directed by Hiroshi Ikehata, with scripts written by Kazuho Hyodo, characters designed by Shuji Maruyama, and music composed by Shun Narita and Yūsuke Seo.
+The series aired from October 3 to December 19, 2024, on Tokyo MX and BS11.
+The opening theme song is "Kirakira" (キラキラ), performed by HoneyWorks featuring HaKoniwalily, while the ending theme song is "Tsumari wa" (つまりは), performed by Gohobi.

+Crunchyroll streamed the series.
+Plus Media Networks Asia licensed the series in Southeast Asia for simulcasting on Aniplus Asia.